khimo/khimo.github.io/bli-guides/_help_drivers/FIBARO.md

 ---
 title: FIBARO
 layout: pagetoc
+notice: DoNotEdit, created automatically from the driver metadata, must be updated on the driver itself
 ---
 Fibaro
 =======================
 The Fibaro driver on the BeoLiving Intelligence integrates ON/OFF devices (ie. wall plugs, switches), dimmer devices, RGBW devices and roller-shutter devices configured in the Fibaro Home Center.